coredns/coredns.io/content/plugins/header.md

 +++
 title = "header"
-description = "*header* modifies the header for responses." weight = 23 tags = ["plugin", "header"] categories = ["plugin"] date = "2021-09-21T15:01:04.877489"
+description = "*header* modifies the header for queries and responses." weight = 23 tags = ["plugin", "header"] categories = ["plugin"] date = "2022-09-08T18:42:54.8775489"
 +++

 ## Description

-*header* ensures that the flags are in the desired state for responses.
-The modifications are made transparently for the client.
+*header* ensures that the flags are in the desired state for queries and responses.
+The modifications are made transparently for the client and subsequent plugins.

 ## Syntax

 ~~~
 header {
-    ACTION FLAGS...
+    [SELECTOR] ACTION FLAGS...
-    ACTION FLAGS...
+    [SELECTOR] ACTION FLAGS...
 }
 ~~~

+* **SELECTOR** defines if the action should be applied on `query` or `response`.
+In future CoreDNS version the selector will be mandatory.
+For backwards compatibility the action will be applied on `response` if the selector is undefined.

 * **ACTION** defines the state for DNS message header flags.
 Actions are evaluated in the order they are defined so last one has the most precedence.
 Allowed values are: